Skip to main content

 What is a co-signer on a business loan and when is one required?

-A business loan co-signer (or co-guarantor) takes on full joint liability for the debt — meaning the lender can collect from them if the primary borrower defaults.
-Lenders require a co-signer when the principal applicant's credit, cash flow, or business history is insufficient to qualify alone; spousal co-signers are governed by ECOA Regulation B rules that restrict when lenders can require them.
+A business loan co-signer (or co-guarantor) takes on full joint liability for the debt — the lender can collect from them if the primary borrower defaults.
+Lenders require one when the applicant's credit, cash flow, or business history is insufficient to qualify alone; spousal co-signers are governed by ECOA Regulation B rules restricting when lenders can require them.

 What a Co-Signer Actually Takes On